cert-manager/website/content/en/docs/usage/certificate.md

 In cert-manager, the [`Certificate`](../../concepts/certificate/) resource represents a human readable definition of a certificate request that is to be honored by an issuer which is to be kept up-to-date.
-This method of requesting certificates are expected to be the usual method.
+This is the usual way that you will interact with cert-manager to request signed certificates.

 In order to issue any certificates, you'll need to configure an [`Issuer`](../../configuration/) resource first.